 The Fund anticipates that a substantial portion of the MLP entities in which the Fund invests will be engaged in the energy sector.
 As a result, the Fund will be more susceptible to adverse global and domestic economic or regulatory occurrences affecting the energy sector and additional risks including: commodity price volatility; the risk of supply and demand variances; interest-rate risk; catastrophic event risk; and the possibility of resource depletion.
 An additional risk to consider is that energy sector MLP entities owned by the Fund may depend on their ability to make acquisitions that increase adjusted operating surplus per unit in order to enhance distributions to unit holders.

 The Fund’s concentration in the natural resources sector makes the Fund more susceptible to risks inherent in that sector including commodity price volatility, exchange rates, import controls, competition, environmental regulation and liability, resource depletion and the impact of inflation.
-The Fund’s concentration in the real estate sector makes the Fund more susceptible to risks inherent in that sector such as the impact of economic, legal, cultural, environmental or technological developments on real estate valuations and vacancies.

 Investing in unregistered or restricted securities entails various risks.
 Such securities are often more difficult to evaluate and the sale of such securities often requires more time and results in higher selling expenses than does the sale of more liquid exchange-listed securities.
 Restrictions on the resale of such securities may result in an event where a considerable period of time may elapse between a decision to liquidate a security and the time when the Fund would be permitted to sell, during which time the Fund would bear additional market risks.
 The Fund’s potential investment in securities of below investment-grade quality involves special risks in addition to the risks associated with an investment in investment-grade securities.
 Lower-grade securities typically entail greater price volatility and may be less liquid than higher-rated securities.
 Lower-grade securities are commonly referred to as “junk bonds” because of their predominantly speculative characteristics with respect to the issuer’s capacity to pay interest and repay principal.
 These securities may also be more susceptible to adverse economic and competitive industry conditions than higher-rated securities.